 Convertible bonds issued by the Group are denominated in USD and can be converted into ordinary shares.
 Convertible bonds are split into two components: a debt component and a component representing the embedded derivative in the convertible bond.
-The debt component represents a liability for future coupon payments and the redemption of the principal amount.
-The embedded derivative, a financial liability, represents the value of the option that bond holders can convert into ordinary shares.
+The debt component represents a non-derivative financial liability for future coupon payments and the redemption of the principal amount.
+The embedded derivative, a financial derivative liability, represents the value of the option that bond holders can convert into ordinary shares.
+The Group has not recorded the embedded derivative within equity due to the existence of cash settlement terms with the Company.